eshuaiii/java-schedules-course-project/README.md

 - As a user, I want to be able to view the names of other users that share a course as I do.
 - As a user, I want to be able to search for a course and see who is in that course.
 - As a user, I want to be able to search for a user and see which courses I share with them.
+- As a user, I want to be able to save the current user accounts and students to file when I choose to.
+- As a user, I want to be able to reload the program state from a file when I choose to.